 Certain people have intolerances to L-Methylfolate and these intolerances can range from mild to acute.
-For most people with intolerance, the body just needs to be prepared for the medical food by using a different vitamin first.
+For most people with an intolerance, the body just needs to be prepared for the medical food by using a different vitamin first.
 L-Methylfolate introduces large amounts of folate into the body at one time.
-Others cannot tolerate the medical food at all
+Others cannot tolerate the medical food at all.

 There is no standardized test yet that can measure your tolerance levels for L-Methylfolate but based on certain conditions, doctors can determine the likelihood of whether your system can handle it.
 Some people experiment with small doses and slowly increase them to see if they experience any symptoms.

 The exact amount of L-Methylfolate varies.
 Typical dosages range from 3-15 mg per day.
 You will want to start with a low dosage of around 3 mg and slowly work your way up to the desired amount.
 Most people take between 5 and 10 mg per day.
 You should give each level of dosage a few days to a week to show signs of intolerance.

 In the past, there has been some study of extremely high dosages (100 mg a day) trialed with colon cancer, but this is not recommended.

 It is important to note that there are very few side effects of L-Methylfolate but if you do experience anything out of the ordinary, contact your doctor immediately.
 There is no comprehensive list of side effects.
 Some people do experience allergic reactions and those should be taken seriously.
 Allergic reactions are rare but serious and if you experience a reaction you should seek help immediately.